- Crisis Support

 Economic euthanasia, or the decision to euthanize rather than treat, is a harsh reality for more than 500,000 pets and their families every year.
 Imagine the grief and guilt families experience when putting a sick or injured pet to sleep -- not because the condition isn’t treatable -- but because treatment isn’t affordable.
 Most of these pets are wanted and loved, but their families are simply out of options.
 Even if euthanasia isn’t decided on, these pets too often end up in shelters further burdening an already over-saturated shelter system.

 Due to financial insecurities, economic euthanasia of pets is on the rise nationally.
 Los Angeles is not immune to this epidemic.
-More than one million families in L.A. own a dog and over 64% live in low-income households and are stretched financially.
+More than one million families in L.A. have a dog companion and over 64% live in low-income households and are stretched financially.
 They have the least amount of resources to pay for unforeseen medical expenses for their beloved pets.

 That’s why Karma Rescue exists!